New Green Paper published on creating a level playing field for charities and social enterprises bidding for public service contracts.

-- Encourage understanding of social and environmental priorities of local people to be considered in the commissioning process; and
+- encourage understanding of social and environmental priorities of local people to be considered in the commissioning process

 4. How could civil society organisations support greater citizen and community involvement in all stages of commissioning?

-- Extend the planned ‘right to challenge’ to public services; and
+- extend the planned ‘right to challenge’ to public services

 The consultation will close on 5 January 2011 and the results will feed into a Public Service Reform White Paper to be published shortly afterwards.